SunTheCourier/Splatoon-2-Meme-Mod/README.md

 Message=Text

 ## Bugs
-If the audio doesn't sound looped properly or doesn't play properly, please report it in the [issue tracker](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/issues).
+If the audio doesn't sound looped properly or doesn't play properly or if text is unreadable, please report it in the [issue tracker](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/issues).
 ## Credits

 **Discord: @Stay off my cock#6239  = 128656451236397056**<br>